zhangyizhou666/myucdavis-Schedule-Exporter/README.md

 ## Disclaimer

-This extension is not affiliated with, endorsed by, or in any way officially connected with UC Davis.
+This extension is not affiliated with, endorsed by, or in any way officially connected with UC Davis or RateMyProfessors.
 All product and university names are the registered trademarks of their original owners.
 ```